OMerkel/eulersquare/README.md

-Solve the puzzle on your own at http://omerkel.github.io/eulersquare/src/ (tested using Javascript in Desktop Firefox, Firefox OS Simulator, and mobile device like Geeksphone Keon and Peak)
+Solve the puzzle on your own at http://omerkel.github.io/eulersquare/src/ (tested using Javascript in Desktop Firefox, Firefox OS Simulator, and mobile device like Geeksphone Keon and Geeksphone Peak)

 To get [more detailed background information visit the info page](http://omerkel.github.io/eulersquare/src/info.html) while